heyJonBray/PinDAO/README.md

 ## Challenges & Considerations 🏗️

-As with any novel application there are a number of challenges and additional considerations that will need to be worked on as PinDAO is developed.
+As with any novel application there are a number of challenges and additional considerations that will need to be worked on as Pin.sol is developed.
 Some of these will have to be addressed before a mainnet launch, while others can be addressed later through community proposals.

 You can find a non-exhaustive list of development challenges and considerations [here](CHALLENGES.md).

 ## Community Collaboration 🤝

-The goal is for PinDAO to be run by stakeholders who would utilize the service as content providers, nodes, or verifiers.
+The goal is for Pin.sol to be run by stakeholders who would utilize the service as content providers, nodes, or verifiers.
 As such, we welcome contributions from:

 - 🔬 Researchers exploring storage incentivization models
 - 💻 Developers building on the protocol or creating verification tools